 Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

-Amazon's current guidance states Global Store orders to the Republic of Ireland are not subject to import fees because the goods are sourced from Amazon EU.
+Amazon's published guidance states Global Store orders to the Republic of Ireland are not subject to import fees because the goods are sourced from Amazon EU.
 When an order ships from within the EU, the new duty does not apply.1

-The key factor is where the goods physically ship from — not the website domain.
+The key factor is where the goods physically ship from, not the website domain.
 A .ie or .co.uk address does not determine whether duty applies.

-Amazon's Import Fees Deposit collects estimated taxes and duty at checkout for orders from outside the EU, so the checkout price is usually the final landed price.
+Amazon's Import Fees Deposit typically collects estimated taxes and duty at checkout for orders from outside the EU, so the checkout price is usually the final landed price.
+Where a charge is not prepaid, An Post adds a €6.95 handling fee on delivery.

-Import Fees Deposit (definition): An estimated amount Amazon charges at checkout to cover taxes, customs duties, and import fees on orders shipped from outside the destination country — used by Amazon to pay those fees on your behalf, with any overpayment refunded.
+Import Fees Deposit (definition): an estimated amount Amazon charges at checkout to cover taxes, customs duties and import fees on orders shipped from outside the destination country, used by Amazon to pay those fees on your behalf, with any overpayment refunded.

 - What changed on 1 July 2026

-- Amazon.ie — ships from Amazon EU, no customs duty
+- Amazon.ie, ships from Amazon EU, no customs duty

-- Amazon.co.uk — UK sellers attract the duty
+- Amazon.co.uk, UK dispatch attracts the duty

-- Amazon Haul — China-direct, duty applies
+- Amazon Haul, China-direct, duty applies

 - How the Import Fees Deposit works

-- Amazon.ie vs Amazon.co.uk — full comparison
+- Amazon.ie vs Amazon.co.uk, full comparison

-- Buying supplements on Amazon — what to know
+- Buying supplements on Amazon, what to know

 - How to check if your order has customs charges